Private Contractors be Prepared for Off-Payroll Working Rules

 - A requirement for all clients to determine their status regarding the off-payroll worker as well as fee payer along with the reasoning behind these determinations.

 - A client-led status disagreement process must be introduced in order to work around status determination disagreements between the off-payroll worker and the client.

-As already mentioned, it would be wise to look for contractor accountants or contractor specialists so that you can verify your position on the matter.
+As already mentioned, it would be wise to look for contractor accountants or contractor specialists so that you can verify your position on the matter and be prepared to adjust to the rules.
 If you believe you might be affected by the off-payroll rules you should start making necessary arrangements to make sure you are covered to avoid coming within this legislation.